dillya/melo/README.md

 protocol removal.
 The C compiler version from protobuf-c project has been chosen.

+The embedded media library database is using sqlite3 to store and fetch related data such as artist, album, genre.

+An optional network manager for IP addresses and WiFi configuration can be enabled with Network Manager library (libnm).

 You may need to install some development libraries and build tools before starting with Melo build.